mikarant/ozo/run_wrf.md

 tar -xvf WRF_INTERP.TAR.gz
 ```

-If you are using gfortran, you may need to do small change to the source code.
+If you are using gfortran, you may need to do a small change to the source code.
 After that, compile it:

 ```sh
 sed -i 's/\.eq\. \.T/.eqv. .T/' wrf_interp.F90
 gfortran -o wrf_interp.exe wrf_interp.F90 -I/usr/include -free -L/usr/lib -lnetcdff
 ```

-Next, you need change some namelist values in the _namelist.vinterp_.
+Next, you need to change some namelist values in the _namelist.vinterp_.
 Here are example values:

 ```sh
 &io